How Safe Will I Be Given What I Saw? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Modular Family of Safety Predictors

 \begin{definition}[Monolithic latent predictor] Let $E:\mathcal{Y} \to \Theta$ be an encoder and $V:\Theta \to \{0,1\}$ an evaluator.
 The composition $g = V \circ E$ is called a \emph{monolithic latent predictor}. \end{definition}

-Composite pipelines explicitly separate forecasting from evaluation.
+\looseness=-1 Composite pipelines explicitly separate forecasting from evaluation.
 In the image space, a forecaster \(P_g\) predicts future frames that are then classified by a CNN.
-In the latent space, a forecaster \(P_l\) outputs \((\theta'_{i+1}, \ldots, \theta'_{i+k})\), after which \(V\) inspects the final (or entire) latent trajectory.
-Similarly, nothing in the design of the composite pipeline restricts how the forecaster is built; it may rely on recurrence, attention, or any hybrid thereof.
+In the latent space, a forecaster \(P_l\) outputs \((\theta'_{i+1}, \ldots, \theta'_{i+k})\), after which \(V\) inspects the latent trajectory.
+Similarly, the design of the composite pipeline does not restrict how the forecaster is built; it may rely on recurrence, attention, or any hybrid thereof.

 \begin{definition}[Composite image predictor] A composite image predictor comprises two learned modules: (i) an \emph{image forecaster} \(P_g : \mathcal{Z}_m \to \mathcal{Y}\) that maps the past \(m\) observations \(z_i\) to a forecasted image \(\hat y_{i+k}\), and (ii) an \emph{evaluator} \(V : \mathcal{Y} \to \{0,1\}\) that assigns a binary safety label to each predicted image.
 The overall prediction is